Tyler Stephenson Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres rank 22nd in baseball in home runs surrendered (38 total, 1.3 per game).
+- Padres pitchers combine to rank 22nd in baseball in home runs given up (39 total, 1.3 per game).

-- In his last appearance on Tuesday, the left-hander went five innings against the Chicago Cubs, giving up two earned runs while surrendering four hits.
+- In his most recent appearance on Wednesday, the right-hander tossed five innings against the Chicago Cubs, giving up three earned runs while surrendering four hits.

-- The 30-year-old has amassed a 5.87 ERA and 10.2 strikeouts per nine innings across five games this season, while allowing a batting average of .278 to his opponents.
+- The 31-year-old has a 6.75 ERA and 8.2 strikeouts per nine innings across five games this season, while giving up a batting average of .311 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.